grantnorwood/expedia-e2e/exercise-4/README.md

         // Navigate to the home page
         browser.url('/');

-        // Get the page title
+        // Get the h1 text
         var h1Text = browser.getText('h1');

-        // Log the page title (just for fun) console.log('\n🤖 (Chai) The h1 text is: ' + h1Text);
+        // Log the h1 text (just for fun) console.log('\n🤖 (Chai) The h1 text is: ' + h1Text);

-        // Assert the page title is what we expect it to be expect(h1Text).to.equal(expectedH1Text);
+        // Assert the h1 text is what we expect it to be expect(h1Text).to.equal(expectedH1Text);

         // HINT: Want to see what a failure looks like?
         //       Uncomment the line below to try the `.not.to.equal()` syntax!
         // expect(h1Text).not.to.equal(expectedH1Text);

-        // HINT: You can also change the page title in `verbo/src/components/HomePage/HomePage.jsx` to simulate an actual bug in the code, which should also cause your test to fail.
+        // HINT: You can also change the h1 text in `verbo/src/components/HomePage/HomePage.jsx` to simulate an actual bug in the code, which should also cause your test to fail.
     });
 });
 ```